Kazhuu/movelister/MANUAL.md

 * Button: this is an optional column where the user can clarify which button they mean, if it doesn't become apparent from the Input Name already.

-* Group: (TODO: in the current version of the program this column does nothing.
-But it was intended for grouping and folding parts of the Details-sheet to keep it neater after generation.
-For instance, if the user wanted to generate large swathes of specialized Inputs that might as well be hidden most of the time until they're needed.)

 * Color: this is an optional column where the user can give a color for the input.
 (TODO: in a later version the color will be added to Details-view, but for now it does nothing.)